sptankard/digitalsecuritycurriculum/pages/02.curriculum/03.secure-your-phone/chapter3.en.md

 * **Descriptions** of a photograph's content.
 * **Copyright** information.

+The metadata of an image is not always or always good.
+It really depends on your user needs.
+For example if you are shooting content that might be used to document a protest or even a police brutality incident then metadata could be a very crucial layer of additional information that further be used to establish the historicty of your image and bolster its use as evidence.
+Other times we don't want to share metadata because it can reveal sensitive information or feed corporate tracking of our lives.
+Only you can decide and it is our hope that these two workflows can help restore your consent to the way your photos are used.

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0" >
                           <span class="note-icon"><i class="fa fa-pencil" ></i></span> <span class="note-highlight">NOTE: </span><span class="note-text" markdown="1">Different versions of Android may have different ways to get to the settings described in this section.
 We describe the general method but do a little searching around the settings areas of your particular version of phone to make sure you achieve the same.</span>
 		       </div>
 		     </div>

-### SWITCH OFF LOCATION TAGGING FOR YOUR CAMERA
+**SWITCH OFF LOCATION TAGGING FOR YOUR CAMERA**

-Android: Open the Camera app and tap the circle to the right of the shutter button.
-From the resulting menu, tap the Settings icon.
-Now, in the settings menu, tap the “Location” button.
+The first step to minimizing the metadata in your photographs is to change your Camera app setting and disable geolocation.
+You can find that setting by **opening** the Camera app and **tap** the circle to the right of the shutter button.
+From the resulting menu, tap the **Settings** icon.
+Now, in the settings menu, tap the “**Location**” button.
 You can tell that geolocation is now disabled because of the icon overlaid on the options button.

-INSTALL A THIRD-PARTY APP FOR SCRUBBING METADATA FROM IMAGES
+**INSTALL A THIRD-PARTY APP FOR SCRUBBING METADATA FROM IMAGES**

-To remove (“scrub”) existing metadata from images we have taken on our Androids we can use third-party apps For Android we recommend installing and using Exif Eraser.
+Now we will work to scrub, or remove, existing metadata from images we have taken on our Android.
+To do this we recommend installing and using [Exif Eraser ](https://play.google.com/store/apps/details?id=jp.wing.exiferaser&hl=en)for Android.

-Exif Eraser for Android

-After installing Simply pick one or more photos with EXIF information from Gallery or the app.
+After installing Simply pick one or more photos with EXIF information from the Gallery or the app.

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">